 COBS 2.1.1R (1) (the client's best interests rule) is also relevant to this complaint.
-It says:

-"A firm must act honestly, fairly and professionally in accordance with the best interests of its client (the client's best interests rule)."
+It says: interests of its client (the client's best interests rule)."

-I hope Mrs P doesn't take it as a discourtesy that I won't be responding to each submission or every point she has raised.
+I hope Mr J doesn't take it as a discourtesy that I won't be responding to each submission or every point he has raised.
 The purpose of my decision isn't to do that, but rather to explain my findings on what I consider to be the key issues in the complaint.
-I understand that the crux of Mrs P's complaint is ultimately, that HL shouldn't have promoted the WEIF if it knew there were issues with it.
-In reaching my decision, I will focus only on the key communications provided to Mrs P whilst she was invested with HL and whether those communications, knowing what HL did at the relevant time, paid due regard to her information needs and whether the information included was clear, fair and not misleading.
+I understand that the crux of Mr J's complaint is ultimately, that HL shouldn't have promoted the WEIF if it knew there were issues with it.
+In reaching my decision, I will focus only on the key communications provided to Mr J whilst he was invested with HL and whether those communications, knowing what HL did at the relevant time, paid due regard to his information needs and whether the information included was clear, fair and not misleading.

-HL frequently promoted the WEIF to its customers and visitors to its website at the time Mrs P invested in the fund through HL in 2015.
+HL frequently promoted the WEIF to its customers and visitors to its website in 2015.
 HL included commentary on the fund in its "most popular fund" lists and including it in spotlight type articles on its website.
 I think doing this was a decision HL was free to make, and I have not seen sufficient evidence to conclude the communications it sent were inconsistent with its regulatory obligations.

 There is nothing to suggest HL had any concerns about the fund at this time, and HL remained of the view - which it was entitled to come to - that the fund represented a good investment.
 Its communications reflected that view.
 So I do not think it would be fair and reasonable to say HL had done anything wrong at this time.